FredHutch/RedcapDotNetDETs/README.md

 - Includes unit test for Adaptive randomization code
 - Extensive comments in source code

-###This solution contains three WebAPI endpoints
+###This solution contains two projects
+- **DotNetDETs** - This is the main project containing three WebAPI endpoints:
  - **DETExample** - a basic example of a .NET data entry trigger.
 Implemented using class  DotNetDETs/Controllers/DETExampleController.cs.
  - **Adaptive** - a .NET data entry trigger that implements **Adaptive Randomization** in REDCap.
 Implemented using class  DotNetDETs/Controllers/AdaptiveController.cs.
  - **DatabasedNotify** - a .NET data entry trigger that reacts to a saved survey and then, based on the value of a field on the survey, adds the record to the appropriate data access group and emails the appropriate site contact.

-*See additional details of each endpoint below.*
+- **DotNetDETUnitTests** - This is a unit test project for testing the Adaptive Randomization code.

 ##DETExample Endpoint
 This is basic example of a data entry trigger built in asp.net as a WebAPI web service.
 It uses common code (see below).